scelts/gees/README.md

 Did you do the proper de-crab manouver, or the plane is going sideways on touchdown in the crosswind?
 The higher, the worse.
 Keep it close to 0 degrees or you might break the gear, or pop the tire (well, probably not in the sim).

 ## How to compile it
-It's a c# application (winforms...).
+It's a c# WPF application.
 You'll need a Visual Studio with .NET 4.7 and the following nuget libraries:
 ```
 CTrue.FsConnect
-FontAwesome.Sharp
 Octokit
 PrettyBin
 ```